 I have seen a lot of changes and a lot of ups and downs over my twenty-plus years as a recruiting consultant.
-But this past summer, I heard a number of “old timers”-tournament directors, travel coaches, college coaches who have been around for a while, and so on-bemoaning the fact that recruiting just isn’t what it used to be.
+But these days, I hear from a lot of “old timers”--tournament directors, travel coaches, college coaches who have been around for a while, and so on--bemoaning the fact that recruiting just isn’t what it used to be.

-Aah, if only it was that easy.
+If only it was that easy.
 My personal feeling is that for many young athletes coming up through the ranks, the whole process is so fraught with emotion that it’s often easier to just “opt out.”
-They say things like, “If coaches want me, they’ll find me, and if they don't, I won't play college ball,” and “My travel coach has assured me that that he will get me recruited, so I don't actually have to do any work beyond send out some emails.
+They say things like, “If coaches want me, they’ll find me, and if they don't, I won't play college ball,” or “My travel coach has assured me that that he will get me recruited, so I don't actually have to do any work beyond send out some emails.

 Why is this opting out?
-Well, if you take the attitude of “If they want me, they'll find me,” you're likely to learn that this is usually only true for the top one or two percent of all softball players.
-Yes, those kids who have good grades and test scores, and who play on one of the very best gold teams in the country, and who perform at a high level with predictable consistency may indeed be “found” by college coaches.
-Unfortunately, the other ninety-eight percent of athletes need to put themselves on coaches’ radar if they want to be sure someone comes looking!
+Well, if you take the attitude of “If they want me, they'll find me,” you're likely to learn that this is generally only true for the top four or five percent of all softball players.
+Yes, those kids who have good grades and test scores, and who play on the very best gold teams in the country, and who perform at a high level with predictable consistency may indeed be “found” by college coaches.
+Unfortunately, the other ninety-five percent of athletes need to put themselves on coaches’ radar if they want to be sure someone comes looking!
 So players (and their parents) who just assume they'll be recruited because they believe they're “great” are often left behind when it's all over.

-The one other huge thing families fail to acknowledge is that if coaches don't magically come looking for you or if your travel coach doesn't magically deliver what he promised, you have nothing to fall back on.
-At that point, it may well be too late to take control of your college search.
+Another key reality families may fail to acknowledge is that if coaches don't magically come looking for you or if your travel coach doesn't magically deliver what he promised, you have nothing to fall back on.
+At that point, it may be too late to take control of your college search.
 Not only will you not know what to do, but you'll find yourself running into dead ends when you do start contacting colleges.

 Is recruiting more competitive than it used to be?
 Absolutely!
 But softball is a competitive sport.
 If you know what it takes to win, and you bring your “A” game to the field, you always have a shot at winning.
 The same thing applies to recruiting.
 You definitely have to work harder these days, and you can't take anything for granted.
 But you can make it fun, you can make it rewarding, and you can make it pay off for you if you're willing to look at all the wonderful possibilities college ball has to offer!